 “He tells you to play, so you play.
 He tells you to curtsy, so you curtsy.
 He tells what you are meant to do and what you are meant not to do, so you do and you do not do.
 He tells you not to be angry, so you smile, you turn your eyes down. … Continue reading Book review – The Kingdom of Back (Spoiler Free)

 At AWP, I ran into a lot of traditional publishing vs self-publishing.
 Self-publishing has some different perks and routes, especially when it comes to marketing.
-A few discussed their creative ways to market their book and themselves.
-And when I say creative, I mean creative.
-They gave out some ideas that I had never even … Continue reading Creative ways to promote your self-published book
+A few discussed their creative ways to market their book.
+When I say creative, I mean creative.
+They gave out some ideas that I had never even thought of before. … Continue reading Creative ways to promote your self-published book

 At the end of a query letter, it's important to write something about yourself.
 But...what do you write?
 Some people write about where they got their college degrees from.
 Or perhaps how long they've been working on this manuscript.
 But is that necessary?
 Let's find out!
 Degrees (BA OR MFA) Degrees are usually only necessary … Continue reading What credentials should you put in your query letter?

 Every Tuesday and Friday, I watch the new Vlogsbrothers video like any other Nerdfighter.
 But—at the time I'm writing this post—the newest video from John struck me.
 John, who is the John Green by the way, talked about his wife, which is rare.
-He didn't gush over her or talk about … Continue reading More than writers
+He didn't gush over her or talk about an issue they have … Continue reading More than writers

 At my new internship, I got to see what was in the bottom drawer: rejected queries.
 For over an hour, I read query after query.
 The rejected queries all had repeated mistakes.
-Here's some of the most common ones: Misspellings One writer wrote "aknolegments" instead of "acknowledgements".
+Here's some of the most common ones: Misspellings One writer wrote aknolegments instead of acknowledgements.
 Spelling, especially in the writing career, is essential. … Continue reading Common query mistakes